 - Monthly Recurring Revenue (MRR) – For SaaS and subscription-based businesses, this is the Gospel.
 Monthly recurring revenue is what makes the business sustainable, and therefore what every B2B marketer & SDR ultimately striving to improve.

 - Customer Lifetime Value (CLV) – A crucial KPI for B2B Smarketing.
 How valuable a B2B customer is to your company?
 Answering this question is how you can decide how much you’re willing to spend on acquiring a customer.

 Automate the process

 An outreach involving a number of channels is a complex undertaking that can’t be done manually without investing a great deal of time and effort.
 You must automate the process as much as possible through the use of sales and marketing enablement services.
-You will need services that enable you to store your client data, have multichannel outreach functionality and to keep track of your results with the ability to adjust the whole process when and where needed.
+You will need services that enable you to store your client data, have multichannel outreach functionality, and keep track of your results with the ability to adjust the whole process when and where needed.

-Most products use a combination of services but rarely a full all in one solution.
-However there are a large number of available services on the market with great integration between them to ensure a great user experience, depending on client needs, pricing and functionality.
+Most products use a combination of services but rarely a full all-in-one solution.
+However, there are a large number of available services on the market with great integration between them to ensure a great user experience, depending on client needs, pricing and functionality.

 Engage with clients in a reasonable timeline

 Set up your campaign so that you don’t spam or overwhelm people.
 If you start your campaign with a cold email and set up a follow-up email afterward, try to give them some space between your next actions.
 You can send out a LinkedIn invitation after your first email, so that this person understands that you are not just mailing them in bulk, but paying attention to their background.
 But, it might not be yet the time to send them a LinkedIn message right after they ignored your follow-up email.